 Lincoln University offers a Master of Science in Environmental Science degree program.
 The program explores the relationships between people and the totality of their environment-natural and man-made.
-Students from diverse backgrounds who major in such fields as agriculture, biology, chemistry, environmental engineering and environmental science are encouraged to enroll in this degree program.
+Students from diverse backgrounds with majors in environmental science, environmental engineering, chemistry, biology, agriculture and other related fields are welcome to apply for this degree program.

-The environmental science degree program is designed to produce graduates with the skills needed to succeed and take on leadership roles in an ever-changing job market.
+The environmental science degree program is designed to produce graduates with the skills needed to succeed and take on leadership roles in an everchanging job market.
 This program will produce graduates with consultancy, research and service skills adaptable to addressing a variety of environmental issues.
 The graduates will be able to effectively work and communicate with professionals in a wide variety of disciplines.
 Graduates will be equipped with strong problem-solving and analytical skills in a sound interdisciplinary context, which allows them to seek employment in federal and state agencies as well as the private sector.
 Potential employers of graduates of the program include the U.S. Environmental Protection Agency, the Department of Agriculture, the Department of Energy, Natural Resources Conservation Service, U.S. Fish and Wildlife Service, the U.S. Army Corps of Engineers, State Environmental Protection Agencies, Soil and Water Conservation Districts and consultancy firms.